 - Enter your business details and click Submit.

-For many tradies, a Facebook Page can be a great alternative to creating a website.
-Because it doesn’t involve any initial design and set-up costs or on-going hosting fees, it’s a very cost-effective option.
+For many trade businesses, a Facebook page can be a great alternative to creating a website.
+It doesn’t involve any initial design, set-up costs, or ongoing hosting fees — it’s a very cost-effective option.
 Billions of people use Facebook every day.
 That means there’s a lot of traffic already moving in your direction, without having to think about search engine optimisation (SEO).

-However, that doesn’t mean you’re guaranteed marketing success.
-Here are a few of the best tricks of the trade to drive growth and get a good return on your investment:
+But that doesn’t mean you’re guaranteed marketing success.
+Here are a few tricks of the trade to drive growth and get a good return on your investment.

 Upload a good profile photo